kaltun-dev/jujube-farm/README.md

 This page has three sections excluding, menue, hero image and the footer sections.

-1. A long about us section talking about the farm and it's story.
+1. A long about-us section talking about the farm and it's story.

 <img src="assets/images/Screenshot-13.png">

 2. A subscribe to our news letter form

-a simple resposive form with name, email and submit button.
+A simple resposive form with name, email and submit button.
 <img src="assets/images/Screenshot-8.png">

 # Testing